AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       The name that appears on the link to subsequent search pages.

-The following example shows the Search component after a search for the word *geometrixx* from the root directory of a standard installation.
-This also illustrates the pagination of results:
+The following example shows the Search component after a search for the word *`geometrixx`* from the root directory of a standard installation.
+It also illustrates the pagination of results:

 ![dc_search_use](assets/dc_search_use.png)